-We must develop and test finance and access models to increase the uptake of PrEP among those with less or no resources to access it.
-It is essential to understand that one model will not address the needs of all the groups that might benefit from PrEP.
-For that reason, we look forward to including workshops from diverse perspectives and populations focusing on the gender, race, and sexuality spectrum.
-Examples of these models are drug and co-pays financing programs, clinical care, monitoring, adherence support, and initiatives that address social determinants and health disparities.
-These workshops will also engage attendees in the conversation about funding for community and clinical institutions around models proven to be effective in the implementation of biomedical prevention efforts.
-Overall, this track looks at the implementation and evaluation of finance and access models and how they impact community uptake.
+We must develop and test finance and access models to increase the uptake of PrEP among those with less or non-resources to access it.
+One model will not address all groups’ needs due to the diversity among the populations at risk of infection that will benefit from PrEP.
+These models entail drug and co-pays financing programs, rebates, clinical care, monitoring, adherence support, and initiatives that address social determinants and health disparities.
+These workshops will also engage attendees in the conversation on funding for community and clinical institutions to implement evidence-based models.
+Overall, this track looks at the implementation and evaluation of finance and access models and how they impact communities’ uptake in need.

-Training programs and educational models must include the spectrum of stakeholders involved in ensuring biomedical HIV prevention is understood and accessed by the populations in need.
-All parts involved require education; from those looking for PrEP or viral suppression, to the community-based care and service providers, health clinic employees, doctors, and nurses.
-Education modalities might include peer-education, curriculum development, capacity building, collaborative learning, medical education, and online professional programs.
-This track will explore evidence-based training and educational models that are culturally competent and available to all stakeholders involved in biomedical HIV prevention, including finance, psychosocial services, and clinical care.
+We need capacity building and training programs through the spectrum of stakeholders involved in making sure biomedical HIV prevention is understood and utilized by the populations in need.
+All involved require learning, from the person looking for PrEP or viral suppression to the community-based care and service providers, health clinic employees, doctors, and nurses.
+These education modalities include peer-education models, curriculum development, capacity building, collaborative learning, medical education, and online professional programs.
+This track will explore the importance of evidence-based capacity budling and culturally competent training and available to all stakeholders involved in HIV biomedical prevention, finance, psychosocial services, and clinical care.

-There is little clinical information about the use of current biomedical HIV prevention methods on cisgender women.
+There is little clinical information about current biomedical HIV prevention methods on cisgender women.
 However, according to the CDC, cisgender women comprise 19% of the new cases reported in the United States for 2018.
-This track seeks to center the discussion around qualitative and quantitative data on cisgender women and biomedical HIV prevention.
-The track will also discuss the barriers and facilitators for implementing programs and access to biomedical HIV prevention modalities.
+This track focuses on qualitative and quantitative data on cisgender women and biomedical HIV prevention.
+The way will also discuss the barriers and facilitators for implementing programs and access to biomedical HIV prevention modalities for cisgender women.

-This track will discuss current approaches to implementation science and evaluation related to biomedical HIV prevention and how they inform interventions to increase PrEP awareness and uptake.
+This track will discuss current approaches to implementation science and evaluation related to biomedical HIV prevention and how they can inform evidence-based interventions to increase PrEP awareness and uptake.